zoe-xi/zoe-xi.github.io/index.markdown

 algorithms, fine-grained complexity, and cryptography.

 Previously, I was an undergrad at MIT; then, I was very lucky to be advised by Bill Kuszmaul and Virginia Williams.
+I also spent a summer at the Duluth REU run by Joe Gallian and Colin Defant.

 You can reach me at zoexi at mit dot edu.